Put a House in a Trust

 Revocable vs Irrevocable Trust

-A trust created in your Last Will and Testament is called a Testamentary Trust.
-A trust can be created while you are alive, or it can be created in your Last Will and Testament.
+A Trust created in your Last Will and Testament is called a Testamentary Trust.
+This Trust can be created while you are alive, or it can be created in your Will.

 Special Needs Trust

-A Spendthrift Trust can be used to hold property for a child or other relative that is not financially responsible.
+A Spendthrift Trust can be used to hold property for a child or other relative who is not financially responsible.

 If you have any questions about setting up a Trust for your real estate or transferring your house into your Trust, call attorney Scott Steinbach at 972-960-1850.
 There in no fee for your call.